jaimetur/PhotoMigrator/help/6-immich-photos.md

   With this example, the Tool will connect to your Synology Photos account and will remove all Duplicates Albums found except the first one trasferring all the assets from the removed albums into the main one.

 ## ⚙️ Config.ini
-Youn can see how to configure the Config.ini file in this help section:
+You can see how to configure the Config.ini file in this help section:
 [Configuration File](https://github.com/jaimetur/PhotoMigrator/blob/main/help/0-configuration-file.md)

 ---